 The campaign will reward 288 uptown Charlotte recyclers that are using the 15 newly installed community recycling bins, which accept aluminum, glass, paper and plastic on Tryon Street.

-Winners will be randomly selected by an undercover prize patrol, and receive a $25 Harris Teeter gift card, a deli sandwich and a 20-ounce Coke from the Harris Teeter uptown location.
+Winners will be randomly selected by an undercover prize group, and receive a $25 Harris Teeter gift card, a deli sandwich and a 20-ounce Coke from the Harris Teeter uptown location.
 They also receive a foam hand branded with the words “I Got Caught Green Handed.”

 “Nationally, Charlotte is gaining a reputation as a ‘Green Friendly’ community,” said Michael Smith, President & CEO of Charlotte Center City Partners.
 “This new Uptown recycling program is the next bold step in our process to build one of the most sustainable counties, cities and centers in the country.”